Four-manifolds, geometries and knots: The Whitehead group

-\begin{proof} The group $\nu$ is a generalized free product with amalgamation along poly-$Z$ subgroups (1, $Z^2 $ or $Z\!\rtimes_{-1}\!
-Z$) of polycyclic groups and fundamental groups of Seifert fibred 3-manifolds (possibly with boundary).
-The group rings of torsion free polycyclic groups are regular noetherian, and hence regular coherent.
-If $G$ is the fundamental group of a Seifert fibred 3-manifold then it has a subgroup $G_o$ of finite index which is a central extension of the fundamental group of a surface $B$ (possibly with boundary) by $Z$.
+\begin{proof} The group $\nu$ is either polycyclic or is a generalized free product with amalgamation along poly-$Z$ subgroups (1, $\mathbb{Z}^2 $ or $\mathbb{Z}\rtimes_{-1}\!\mathbb{Z}$) of fundamental groups of Seifert fibred 3-manifolds (possibly with boundary).
+The group rings of torsion-free polycyclic groups are regular noetherian, and hence regular coherent.
+If $G$ is the fundamental group of a Seifert fibred 3-manifold then it has a subgroup $G_o$ of finite index which is a central extension of the fundamental group of a surface $B$ (possibly with boundary) by $\mathbb{Z}$.
 We may assume that $G$ is not solvable and hence that $\chi(B)<0$.
-If $\partial B$ is nonempty then $G_o\cong Z\!\times\!
-F$ and so is an iterated generalized free product of copies of $Z^2 $, with amalgamation along infinite cyclic subgroups.
-Otherwise we may split $B$ along an essential curve and represent $G_o $ as the generalised free product of two such groups, with amalgamation along a copy of $Z^2 $.
+If $\partial B$ is nonempty then $G_o\cong\mathbb{Z}\times\!
+F$ and so is an iterated generalized free product of copies of $\mathbb{Z}^2 $, with amalgamation along infinite cyclic subgroups.
+Otherwise we may split $B$ along an essential curve and represent $G_o $ as the generalised free product of two such groups, with amalgamation along a copy of $\mathbb{Z}^2 $.
 In both cases $G_o$ is regular coherent, and therefore so is $G$, since $[G:G_o]<\infty$ and $c.d.G<\infty$.